lukemonahan/splunk_modinput_prometheus/README.md

 disabled = 0
 ```

-This starts the HTTP listener on port 8098, and any metrics coming in with a bearer token of "ABC123" will be directed to the "testing" input.
-Not including a bearer token will result in a HTTP 401 (Unauthorized).
+This starts the HTTP listener on port 8098, and any metrics coming in with a bearer token of "ABC123" will be directed to the "testing" input, wheras any received with a bearer token of "DEF456" will be directed to the "another" input.
+Not including a bearer token, or a non-matching token, will result in a HTTP 401 (Unauthorized).

+At least one whitelist should be supplied, and a blacklist is also available.
+Whitelist and blacklist are comma-separated globs that match against an incoming metric name.

-Although this input does allow some basic whitelist and blacklist behaviour against the metric name before ingesting in Splunk, it will be more efficient and flexible to do this on the Prometheus server using write_relabel_configs.
-An example is shown in the configuration below.
+Although the input does allow some basic whitelist and blacklist behaviour against the metric name before ingesting in Splunk, it will be more efficient and flexible to do this on the Prometheus server using write_relabel_configs if that is possible.
+An example of dropping metrics withis way is shown in the configuration below.

 In your Prometheus runtime YML file, ensure the following is set to start sending metrics to the prometheusrw Splunk input: